Translate

 SARA: (beaming) We’re dating!

-MIKE: Yes, at least 3 times a day!
+MIKE: Yes, at least three times a day!

 SARA: Chris?
 What is it?
-You never agree with my choices do you.
-After all, he is your best friend!
-You bastard.
+You never agree with any of my decisions do you.
+And Mike is your best friend, you bastard!

-MIKE: Yeah Chris, you bastard, how could you just sit there and not congratulate us.
+MIKE: Yeah Chris, you bastard, how can you just sit there and not congratulate us.
 We’ve been best friends for years.

 CHRIS: Erm, sorry?

-SARA: (to Chris) Okay, fine, well I’m dating your brother at 5, so please hurry up and buy us the best champagne to celebrate.
+SARA: (to Chris) Okay, fine, well I’m dating your brother at five, so please hurry up and buy us the best champagne to celebrate.

 INT.
 CONFERENCE VENUE – DAY